Five of the Most Haunted Restaurants in the Country Are in New England

 New England is home to plenty of charm, character, and history as the oldest region in the United States.
 It also happens to have quite a few hauntings, ghost stories, and other peculiar happenings.
 Those paranormal encounters aren't just relegated to creepy inns or rustic farmhouses.
 Some of the most popular restaurants throughout the region are filled with unexplained occurrences.

 According to Far & Wide, five of the most haunted restaurants in the entire country reside in New England.
-Each one of them have interesting stories to tell.
-Those ghost stores haven't kept patrons away either, as all five restaurants remain popular in their communities.
+Each of them has interesting stories to tell.
+Those ghost stories haven't kept patrons away either, as all five restaurants remain popular in their communities.
 Let's take a ghastly road trip and see where you can have a delicious fright night out.

 Jameson Tavern - Freeport, Maine